The Ruin (Dafydd ap Gwilym poem): Analysis

-"The Ruin" is Dafydd's only poem about a house, but it resembles six other poems of his, namely "Summer", "A Cock-thrush", "A Magpie", "Longing", "A Woodcock", and "His Shadow", in that it represents him in conversation with a non-human interlocutor.
+"The Ruin" is Dafydd's only poem about a house, but it resembles six other poems of his, namely "Summer", "A Cock-thrush", "The Magpie's Advice", "Longing", "A Woodcock", and "His Shadow", in that it represents him in conversation with a non-human interlocutor.
 This may not be not the only fantastic motif in the poem.
 Dafydd twice uses the word teulu, "horde"; R. Geraint Gruffydd argued that this is a reference to the Phantom Horde of the mythological figure Gwyn ap Nudd.
 By this interpretation the poem would compare the wind's destructive passage, stripping away the good old days, to Gwyn's horde.
 Another critic sees it as implicit in the poem that the figure of the poet-figure is himself a ghost.

 "The Ruin" is pervaded by a sense of desolation, of the transitoriness and mutability of this world's pleasures, and in particular of the love of women when it is based on physical rather than spiritual attraction.
 It might be seen as ending with an expression of nostalgia for an existence that now belongs to the irretrievable past, or alternatively with "a conviction that what was good remains so".
 The ruined house can be seen as an emblem of Dafydd's feeling of "emptiness as he expresses feelings of being laid bare by storms of passion", of his approaching dotage and death, of the fall of man, or even (though this is contentious) of his sense of all that Wales has lost in its conquest by England.

 The woman in the poem, Dafydd's former love, is never named, but she is by some identified with a figure who appears in several of Dafydd's poems and to whom he gives the name Morfudd.
 Dafydd described Morfudd as tall, blonde, and well-born, as having religious objections to returning his love, and as eventually being married off by her family to another man.